Loading...

 Challenge 4: Restricted or Licensed Sectors

-Issue: Some activities are restricted or require sector licensing.
+Issue: Some activities are restricted or require sector licensing under current law.

-Solution: Confirm sector rules early, talk to GIPC and the sector regulator, and restructure where needed.
+Solution: Confirm sector rules early, speak with GIPC and the sector regulator, and restructure where needed.
+Monitor the GIPA Bill for changes to reserved sector restrictions.

 Challenge 5: Tax Complexity (Including 2026 VAT Changes)

-Issue: Multiple filing obligations and VAT reforms can create compliance gaps.
+Issue: Multiple filing obligations and the 2026 VAT reforms (new effective rate of 20%, abolished VFRS, recoupled NHIL/GETFund) can create compliance gaps if not addressed early.

-Solution: Engage a qualified local accountant early and set up a compliance calendar immediately.
+Solution: Engage a qualified local accountant before going live, update invoicing systems for the new rate, and set up a compliance calendar immediately.

 Challenge 6: Work Permit Timing